Adeesha12/SOLID/README.md

 ### **Python Polymorphism**
  </summary>

-the word polymorphism meaning is many-forms it means that every functions or classes either it built into user define it should be handle many senarios,
+the word polymorphism meaning is many-forms it means that every functions or classes either it built into user define it should be handle many scenarios,

 >built in
 ```python